balakarthikeyan/notes/javascript.md

 #### Definition

 A closure is a function bundled together with references to its surrounding state (lexical environment).
-In JavaScript, every inner function retains access to the scope in which it was created, even after the outer function has returned and its execution context has been popped off the call stack.
+In JavaScript, it *occurs when a function retains access to variables from its outer lexical scope even after the outer function has finished execution.*

 Key use cases:

 * Data privacy and encapsulation (emulating private variables).
 * Function carrying and partial application.
 * Maintaining state in asynchronous callbacks and event handlers.
+* Performance optimizations (Memoization) & function factories

 #### Code Example